fiseleo/BA-Modding-Toolkit/README.md

 **[SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter)**

 This program provides an interface to call the Skel conversion tool.
 Based on the SpineSkeletonDataConverter project, it can convert Spine 3 format `.skel` files used in some older Mods to the Spine 4 format supported by the current game version.
+Additionally, it can convert Spine 4 format files to Spine 3 format in the "Asset Extractor" feature.

 - Please download the corresponding program yourself.
 BAMT only provides the function to call the program for conversion and does not include the program itself.
 - Configure the path of the `SpineSkeletonDataConverter.exe` program in the settings interface and check the "Enable Spine Conversion" option.